- February 26, 27, 28, 2018

 Participants in previous courses have come from the private sector, government at all levels, academia, healthcare, regulators and compliance folks of all kinds and many other areas.
 Check out the testimonials on our website to see the variety of people who have attended – and found the courses useful, relevant, practical and fun.

 This course is an overview of the fundamentals of investigation, covering everything from planning to report writing.
 It has segments on the building blocks of investigative interviewing, gathering digital and documentary evidence, as well as how to assess evidence.
-We use a lot of case studies throughout the day.
+We use a lot of case studies throughout the day, including very recent ones.

 How to Investigate: Fundamentals of Effective Fact Finding